 Planning ahead can be a powerful behaviour management tool to help you and your child get through challenging situations with less stress.
 Careful planning can also help with the smooth running of your family.

-Shopping trips, travelling in the car, taking telephone calls, attending appointments for yourself, visiting friends – these are all times when it is challenging to meet your child’s needs and achieve what you need to do as well.
+Shopping trips, travelling in the car, taking telephone calls, attending appointments for yourself, visiting friends – these are all times when it can be challenging to meet your child’s needs and get things done.

-You can think of these as ‘high-risk parenting situations’ – times when there is a risk of difficult behaviour from your child and frustration, stress or anger on your part.
+In these situations, there’s a risk of difficult behaviour from your child and frustration, stress or anger on your part.
+That’s because:

 - You’re trying to care for your child as well as get something done.

 - You’ve got to do something or be somewhere at a particular time.